microsoft/aitour26-WRK540b-prototype-agents-with-the-ai-toolkit-and-model-context-protocol/lab/instructions/01_Get_Started.md

 > First time using **Skillable?** The "T" icon (e.g., +++Admin+++) indicates values that are automatically input for you at the current cursor location in VM, with one click.
 This reduces your effort and minimizes input errors.
 > Also, you can always click on the images to enlarge them, if needed.

+## Login to GitHub

+For this workshop, you'll be using a GitHub Enterprise (GHE) account to access GitHub-hosted models in the AI Toolkit Model Catalog and GitHub Copilot features in Visual Studio Code.

+Follow the instructions below to sign-in with a given GitHub Enterprise (GHE) account and create a GitHub Codespace for this lab.

+1. Open the edge browser from the taskbar.
+You'll get a browser tab with the [GHE sign-in page](https://github.com/enterprises/skillable-events) already opened for you.

+2. Sign-in with the following credentials:
+   -  Username: +++@lab.CloudPortalCredential(User1).Username+++
+   -  TAP: +++@lab.CloudPortalCredential(User1).TAP+++

+Once you get notified that you are successfully logged in, you can hide the browser tab and move forward with opening the workshop environment in Visual Studio Code.

 ## Open the Workshop Environment in Visual Studio Code

 Follow these steps to open the workshop environment in Visual Studio Code.